microsoft/react-native-windows-samples/docs/textinput-component-windows.md

 ### `clearTextOnSubmit`

-If true, the text field will clear when submitted.
-The default is false.
+If `true`, the text field will clear when submitted.
+The default value is false.

 | type | required |
 |:--|:--|